cristianordonez/carbohydrate-calculator-for-diabetes/README.md

 -  Allows user to manually update calorie and carbohydrate range without entering metrics
 -  Lists recommended calorie and carbohydrate goal per meal
 -  After calorie and carbohydrates are entered, allows user to enter any food and a meal type, and then provides recipes that match calorie and carb range for this specific meal
--  If user finds recipe they enjoy, they can then save specific recipe to their account
+-  If user finds recipe they enjoy, they can then save specific recipe to their account to view later

 ## Demo